Luxury Holidays to Japan – Ampersand Travel’s Complete Guide

 Most people would say April for the cherry blossom, but then Japan is at its most crowded with lots of big tour groups.
-We would say the autumn leaf season from mid-September through to the end of November is a better bet – the weather is pleasant and it’s a great time to find low season airfares and escape the rainy English autumn.
-The leaves can be seen from the wilds of northern Hokkaido to the Japan Alps and the cities, while cherry blossom viewers tend to pack into a few key locations.
+We would say the autumn leaf season from mid-September through to the end of November is a better bet – the weather is surprisingly balmy and it’s a great time to find low season airfares and escape the rainy English autumn.
+The vivid leaves can be seen from the wilds of northern Hokkaido to the Japan Alps and the cities, while cherry blossom viewers tend to pack into a few key locations.

 * For more details, read our article, 'Best time to visit Japan'.

 What are the best destinations to visit in Japan?

 Don’t miss Tokyo and Kyoto – you could spend a week in each and have enough variety and to make a great holiday, especially when excursions to Nikko, Kamakura, Hiroshima and Nara are included.
 But do aim to go a bit further than the stretch of bullet train line between Tokyo and Hiroshima.
 The bayside old trading city of Nagasaki on the southern island of Kyushu is charming and rich with history.
 Small onsen towns in the Japan Alps north of Tokyo each have a magic of their own, and the northernmost island of Hokkaido is comparable to the rugged wilds of Scotland.

 What are the top 5 things to do in Tokyo?